customizable counter

 Telengard Space Taxi

-My brother got one of these the same year I bought my Atari for X-mas.
-He got the whole setup and I was pretty jealous.
-The sound from the SID was the best I had heard at the time.
+My brother got a C64C for Christmas the same year I bought my Atari.
+He got the whole setup and I was pretty envious.
+The sound from the SID was amazing.
 I also got to hear how much better Ultima III sounded on a C64 at my friends house.
 Games I played on the C64 were Racing Destruction Set, Defender of the Crown, Impossible Mission, Space Taxi, and Telengard (which is best on the C64!!).

 Commodore 64 Sites: